The this keyword (JavaScript)

 reference points to is determined by a number of rules

-Rules for binding Default binding
+Rules for binding this

 This is the most basic case, where the function is directly called without doing anything special with it